Sambit-Mondal/CertiChain_AIAChain/README.md

 - **Truffle**: Development environment and testing framework for Ethereum.
 - **Ganache**: Personal blockchain for Ethereum development.
 - **Vercel**: Hosting platform for deploying the application.
-- **Avalanche**: Blockchain deployment on a global blockchain network
+- **AIA Chain**: Blockchain deployment on a global blockchain network

-## Brief About CertiChain
-CertiChain is a blockchain-based platform designed to bring transparency and security to the process of issuing and verifying offer letters.
-By leveraging the immutability of blockchain technology, CertiChain ensures that offer letters cannot be tampered with, providing both employers and candidates with a secure and trustworthy solution for employment offers.

-### Main Features
-- **Secure and Immutable Offer Letters**: Store offer letters on the blockchain to prevent any tampering or unauthorized modifications.
-- **Unique Identification**: Each offer letter is assigned a unique ID and URL for easy access and verification.
-- **Verification Mechanism**: Verify the authenticity of offer letters using cryptographic hashes.
-- **User-Friendly Interface**: Simple and intuitive interface for creating and managing offer letters.

 ## License
-This project is licensed under the Apache-2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.